-In 1989, Syncrude Canada Ltd., one of the world’s largest producers of synthetic crude oil from oil sands, was a company facing significant strategic and operational challenges back.
+Back in 1989, Syncrude Canada Ltd., one of the world’s largest producers of synthetic crude oil from oil sands, was a company facing significant strategic and operational challenges.
 The situation was exacerbated by a fractious management committee, composed of representatives from its eight owners.
 Each owner had differing interests and views on the company’s core strategy—some wanted to grow the business, others wanted to milk their existing investment.
 Board meetings focused on non-strategic items for hours.
 Syncrude called on Strategic Decisions Group to serve as a catalyst for change in unblocking the strategic agenda and aligning everyone on the future direction of the organization.

 Discovery & Solutions: